Axway/api-builder-docs/content/en/docs/guide_openapi/flows.md

 When this option is enabled to `"true"`, all OpenAPI parameters will be written to `$.request.headers` in lower-case, regardless of the case used in the OpenAPI specification.
 HTTP headers are case-insensitive, but OpenAPI parameter names are case-sensitive.
 This feature ensures that the application will treat all HTTP headers as lower-case, including the ones specified as OpenAPI parameters.

+#### Response validation

+This option controls what happens when a response fails to validate against the OpenAPI specification.
+When the option is `"disabled"`, no validation will occur.
+When the option is `"warn"`, warning messages will be logged to the console, but processing will continue.
+If the value is `"error"` (the default), then an error will be sent to the client.
+Required body and parameters are always enforced.

 ## Flow inputs

 The chapter on [request processing](/docs/guide_openapi/request_handling) details how the [**OpenAPI** flow-trigger](#flow-trigger) processes the raw HTTP request and turns it into flow inputs.
 This chapter details how to use those flow inputs in the [flow](/docs/developer_guide/flows).